The States Assembly agreed the first law changes on 15 September 2021.

 Tax agents' authority

-When you are independently taxed, you will make all the choices about how you manage your own tax affairs.
+When you are independently taxed, you'll make all the choices about how you manage your own tax affairs.

 You may wish to appoint a qualified tax professional (tax agent) to deal with your tax affairs, especially if you have more complex tax circumstances.